cgross/generator-cg-angular/README.md

 Now that the project is created, you have 3 simple Grunt commands available:

-    grunt server  #This will run a development server with watch & reload enabled. grunt test    #Run unit tests.
+    grunt server  #This will run a development server with watch & livereload enabled. grunt test    #Run unit tests.
     grunt build   #Places a fully optimized (minified, concatenated, and more) in /dist

+When `grunt server` is running, any changed javascript files will be validated using JSHint as well as have their appropriate unit tests executed.
+Only the unit tests that correspond to the changed file will be run.

 Yeoman Subgenerators
 -------------